BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 she is thy wife; and how saidst thou, She is my sister?
 And Isaac said unto him, Because I said, Lest I die for her.

+26:10 And Abimelech said, What is this thou hast done unto us? one of the people might lightly have lien with thy wife, and thou shouldest have brought guiltiness upon us.

+26:11 And Abimelech charged all his people, saying, He that toucheth this man or his wife shall surely be put to death.

+26:12 Then Isaac sowed in that land, and received in the same year an hundredfold: and the LORD blessed him.

+26:13 And the man waxed great, and went forward, and grew until he became very great: 26:14 For he had possession of flocks, and possession of herds, and great store of servants: and the Philistines envied him.